In Quebec, business corporations and establishments are separate legal entities that have specific rights and obligations.

-The leader of small establishments businesses of 2 to 50 employees is usually the manager or the owner.
+The leader of small establishment businesses of 2 to 50 employees is usually the manager or the owner.

 This president person is often responsible for all the administrative services and typically interviews and hires new employees.

-In this type of establishments businesses, job descriptions are not always written or specific, and workers are expected to be versatile in their functions.
+In this type of establishment businesses, job descriptions are not always written or specific and workers are expected to be versatile in their functions.

-In average establishments businesses of 50 to 300 employees, management is done by several managers responsible for administration, accounting, marketing, production and sales, but not necessarily for human resources.
+In average establishment businesses of 50 to 300 employees, management is done by several managers responsible for administration, accounting, marketing, production and sales, but not necessarily for human resources.

 In many situations, job seekers must contact the manager of the department of their choice, the one that may require their services.

-In this type of establishments businesses, job descriptions are organized according to the tasks and the functions of the workers.
+In this type of establishment businesses, job descriptions are organized according to the tasks and the functions of the workers.

-In large establishments businesses of 300 employees and more, an organization chart that indicates the range of the administrative functions of all the departments and services is usually available.
+In large establishment businesses of 300 employees and more, an organization chart that indicates the range of the administrative functions of all the departments and services is usually available.

-In this type of establishments businesses, there is always a human resources department but its role may vary for from one establishment to another.
+In this type of establishment businesses, there is always a human resources department but its role may vary for from one establishment to another.

 Human resources are usually responsible for recruiting and selecting, while department managers are often responsible for interviewing and hiring new employees.

-Profit business organizations that offer business and professional products and services to customers and nonprofit establishments that provide programs and services to various types of communities.
+Profit business organizations that offer business and professional products and services to customers, and business nonprofit organizations that provide programs and services to communities with specific requirements.